openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 >
 > A grenade lands at the feet of Zak and Tomlinson.
 The grenade rolls a 25 against their Guard scores of 12 and 18, potentially dealing 13 and 7 damage, respectively.
 Tomlinson uses the defend action to move half his speed (15 feet) away, opting to move Zak with him, and then makes an Agility roll to shield his ally.
 Tomlinson is wielding a riot shield, so he gets advantage 2 on his Agility roll, which totals 26.
 Zak takes no damage.
 However, since the defend action can only affect a single target, Tomlinson still takes 7 points of damage.
 Because defend is an interrupt action, when Tomlinson's turn in the initiative comes, he does not get a major action.

 #### Improvise

 You may also use your interrupt action in order to improvise a response to a situation in combat.
 For example, if an ally falls off a cliff, you may use your interrupt action to invoke the *flight* boon and save them or to dive and try to catch them at the edge of the cliff.
 Improvised interrupt actions should generally be limited to non-offensive reactions meant to assist allies.

+\page

+<div class='footnote'>CHAPTER 7: COMBAT</div>

 Improvised actions should help tell an exciting story, if a particular improvised action doesn't fit the narrative well, the GM should disallow it for the sake of the story.

 ### Free Actions